How to Invest in Germany: 8 Investing Fails

 - “The market is too low right now.
 I will wait until it recovers.”

-Investing fail #7 Procrastination is the fail that reveals that we humans are our own worst enemy when comes to (starting) investing.
-This fact detaches investment success from choosing the right investment product and shows that the right mindset is needed to succeed in the investing game.
-There’s an old saying in the financial world, that financial markets are driven by just these 2 emotions alone – both fueled on a daily basis by Investing Fail #5 of course:
+Investing fail #7 Procrastination is the failure that reveals that we humans are our own worst enemy when it comes to (starting) Investing.
+This fact detaches investment Success from choosing the right Investment Product and shows that the right mindset is needed to succeed in the investing game.
+There’s an old saying in the financial world, that financial markets are driven by just these two emotions alone – both fueled on a daily basis by Investing Fail #5 of course:

-- Fear of falling prices of your investments make you sell them at the worst possible moment
+- Fear of falling prices of your investments makes you sell them at the worst possible moment

 - Greed to want more and more until you start ignoring your Personal Risk Tolerance

-If you let these 2 emotions take over your investment decisions, your financial future is doomed.
-Their impact on your investment success is so tremendously big that an entire article is devoted to helping you control your emotions.
-You can find the article here: “How to Start Investing in Germany: Psychology of Investing”.
+If you let these two emotions take over your Investment decisions, your financial future is doomed.
+Their impact on your Investment Success is so tremendously big that an entire article is devoted to helping you control your emotions.